mugnatto/aws-karpenter-cluster/README.md

 ## Known Issues and Solutions

+This medium also helped a lot with the troubleshooting and debug: https://medium.com/@ShubhamTheDevOps/real-world-karpenter-implementation-complete-guide-troubleshooting-scenerio-d412958a088f

 ### Issue: AL2023 UserData Not Executing

 **Symptom**: Nodes created but not joining cluster when using AL2023